 A key factor taken into consideration when determining the contractual capacity of the freight forwarder is the method of charging.
-The fact that a freight forwarder charges an all-in rate, rather than for the freight at cost together with a commission, can be evidence that the parties did not intend for the freight forwarder to be merely an agent; however, this is not conclusive evidence as it is possible, at least under English law, for the parties to agree that the agent should be remunerated on the basis of the profit the agent makes on the all-in rate (in practice, a lot of freight forwarders trade on this basis).
+The fact that a freight forwarder charges an all-in rate, rather than for the freight at cost plus a commission, can be evidence that the parties did not intend for the freight forwarder merely to be an agent.
+However, this is not conclusive evidence as it is possible, at least under English law, for the parties to agree that the agent should be remunerated on the basis of the profit the agent makes on the all-in rate (in practice, a lot of freight forwarders trade on this basis).

-The fact that a freight forwarder issues a house bill of lading will also point towards the freight forwarder being a principal.
-Also, if a freight forwarder names itself as shipper on the bill of lading issued by the shipping line (master bill of lading), this may be taken as a strong indication that the freight forwarder intends to subcontract the sea carriage (i.e., as principal), rather than making arrangements for the sea carriage as agent.
+The fact that a freight forwarder issues a house bill of lading also points towards the freight forwarder being a principal.
+Further, if a freight forwarder names itself as shipper on the bill of lading issued by the shipping line (master bill of lading), this may be taken as a strong indication that the freight forwarder intends to subcontract the sea carriage (i.e., as principal), rather than making arrangements for the sea carriage as agent.

 The naming of the freight forwarder on the master bill of lading is an important point, not only in relation to the contractual capacity of the freight forwarder, but also in relation to who may have title to sue the shipping line in the event of cargo loss or damage.
 In certain jurisdictions, only a party named on the master bill of lading will be able to sue the shipping line.